WalletScrutiny/WalletScrutinyCom/_android/com.zedpay.app.android.md

   >
   > Your ZedPay Wallet uses advanced encryption techniques to ensure your payment information is never stolen from your smartphone, and they are highly secure as they are usually used for fingerprint-only payments and reside on password-protected devices.
 Many wallets also have additional security protocols, such as two-factor authentication and one-time PINs, that can be used as needed.
 - The [Terms](https://zed-pay.com/view/terms) is very sparse in the way of documentation.
-- We searched for the app ID on GitHub Code and found [0 results](https://github.com/search?q=com.zedpay.app.android&type=code)
 - We could not find any concrete indicator of the app providing the private keys to the user.
 We created a ticket via their web platform and asked this specific question.
 - Meanwhile, absent the private keys, we determine this app to be a **custodial** one that is **not verifiable**.